 It was really nice to see the islands in the daylight because we could see how clear and blue the water was.
 I should also mention how warm it is there, considering we were above the Arctic Circle.
 The weather was not too different from the weather we experienced in England at the time.
 It was slightly colder and snowed every day we were there, but mild winter temperatures overall.

 We reached the town of Å hoping to check out the cod liver oil factory and museum, but sadly it was closed for the winter.
-In fact, everything in the archipelago seemed to be closed for the season.
+In fact, most things in the archipelago seemed to be closed for the season.
 Luckily, we made dinner reservations at what appeared to be the only restaurant in Hamnøy, which is where we spent our second night.
+The restaurant, Krambua, was amazing by the way.
+I especially recommend anything with cod!

 We spent Saturday night in one of the little red fishermen’s cabins you can see in all the pictures.
 They are called rorbuer in Norwegian and we stayed at the Eliassen Rorbuer in Hamnøy.
 It was basic, but comfortable and for sure the best accommodation on the islands.
 That night, we drove out of town a little ways, to try our luck with the aurora.
 We could tell they were up there behind the clouds, but there was no way we would have a clear view of them, so we called it quits.